 Our decision to worship isn’t rooted in our circumstances or our emotions, our gifts or our talents.
 We worship, not because of how we feel or what we’re going through; we worship because of who God is.
 He has proven faithful time and time again, and so we continually chose to seek Him—in joy and in pain—in every season.
 This truth is the guiding vision behind California-based band For All Seasons.
 Comprised of Emily Hamilton (lead vocals, guitar), Johnny Hamilton (drums),and Jeff Luckey (guitar, keys, vocals).
 For All Seasons desires to cultivate an atmosphere of hope through their new project Clarity, no matter what season of life listeners may find themselves enduring.

 The band is as unique as its moniker.
 For starters, they have a female lead singer, they’re based in the West Coast, and they each travel with their respective spouses.
 Emily and Johnny are now married, but the three met in college and initially formed the group to audition for Biola University’s weekly chapel services.

 Music was never supposed to be a “day job” for the group.
 Each had their own aspirations post-graduation, and none of their chosen vocations included what they do now.
 “None of us were music majors in college,” Emily explains.
 “We just came together because we loved playing music and thought it was a really cool outlet on campus.
 By the time we graduated, we were playing more outside of school than we were in school.”

 When For All Seasons received an invitation to play at Hume, a prestigious camp in California that welcomes more than ten thousand students each summer, they found themselves at a crossroads following graduation.
-They could pursue their safe, practical routes of employment, or they could step through the seemingly divine, yet uncertain, door opened to them.
+They could pursue their safe, practical routes of employment, or they could step through the seemingly pine, yet uncertain, door opened to them.